 It can be possible to buy more shares to have the support of the company and can help them make informed decisions.
 Stocks have a vital weakness, too; businesses are also unstable and don’t always increase in value.

 Most people would assume that investing in stocks is too risky and it takes too much time to earn.
 Investors on the other hand use a strategy short selling a stock, it is an advanced plan that they use when they are expecting a decrease in the stock.

-3. Rent Out Extra Room, Parking Spot, Or Storage Room
+3. Rent Out an Extra Room, Parking Spot, Or Storage Room

-Another way to make use of those spare rooms, parking spaces, or basements is to consider subleasing it.
+Another way to make use of those spare rooms, parking spaces, or basements is to consider subleasing them.
 This has become popular in major cities like New York, San Francisco, and Los Angeles.

 Spare rooms also became in demand.
 If you have a spare closet or basement, then you may be able to rent it to store items.
 And for parking spots, where everybody wants one, you can consider renting it out for consistent cash.